SimoneMoreWare/virtual-secretary-bot/README.md

    - Search for the bot named **"userinfobot"** in Telegram and sent it a messagge.
 Bot replies with User ID information.

 ## Contributing
 Feel free to fork the repository, create branches, and submit pull requests.
 Contributions to improve functionality or documentation are welcome.
+If you have specific coding standards or testing procedures, please adhere to them:

+    * Ensure all code adheres to [PEP 8](https://www.python.org/dev/peps/pep-0008/) for Python styling.
+    * Include tests for any new features or bug fixes.
+    * Update the documentation accordingly.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://opensource.org/license/mit) file for details.

 ## Contact
 For questions or issues, please open an issue on the GitHub repository or contact me at candidosimone598@gmail.com.
+You can also check my [GitHub profile](https://github.com/SimoneMoreWare) for more projects and updates.

 ## Screenshots
 ![Bot in Action](screenshot.png)